CityOfBoston/patterns/web-components/map/readme.md

 dynamically.)

 This component typechecks by converting the JSON-Schema to TypeScript.
-To update the type definitions, run `npx gulp schema:map`.
+To update the type definitions, run `npx gulp schemaMap`.

 ## Slots